ml-opensource/Rye/README.md

 If you do not pass this value when creating a new `RyeViewController`, a default value of `automatic` with a default interval of 2.5 seconds is used (the default interval is defined in `Rye.defaultDismissInterval`)

-#### Position
+#### Position and Alignment

-With Rye, you can specify the position where the Rye alert will be displayed on the screen via the `position` parameter, which takes an associated value that allows you to specify the inset.
+You can specify if the Rye alert should be shown at the top or bottom of the screen.
+This is specified via the `position` parameter at init time.
+The `position` parameter takes an associated value, that allows you to define an inset.

 By default Rye will calculate the safe area insets for you, so be sure to specify only the extra desired inset.

+Similarly, you can set the alignment of the Rye via the `aligned` parameter.
+The `.leading` and `.trailing` alignments also take an associated value, that allows you to define an inset.
+If the `aligned` parameter is not specified at init time, it will default to `.center`

 #### Animation Type